 At Overland Discovery, we don’t believe that outdoor adventures have to end when winter rolls around.
 In fact, we advocate for exploring and enjoying the outdoors year-round.

-When it comes to safely enjoying yourself outside during the winter months, preparation is very important.
+When it comes to safely enjoy yourself outside during the winter months, preparation is very important.
 Winter storms create a higher risk of car accidents, hypothermia, and frostbite due to the bitter cold temperatures and wind chills.
 With strong winds, freezing rain or sleet, heavy snowfall, and dangerously cold temperatures, it’s important to know how to stay safe in winter conditions, especially when camping.

 But for any other emergencies that could happen, we’ve gathered tips and resources to help you safely navigate cold-weather camping emergencies that could happen this winter.

 Camping in the winter months doesn’t come without risk.
 Think ahead and evaluate your potential risk, including keeping a close eye on the weather in your destination.